szabgab/slides/python-programming/tk.md

 * Clear the currently list to start over.
 * Allow the user to see statistics on which items were bought.
 * When adding new items, offer items that were previously bought.

+## Exercise: Tk TODO list
+{id: exercise-tk-todo-list}

+* Create a Tk application to handle your TODO items.
+* A Menu to be able to exit the application
+* A List of current tasks.
+* A way to add a new task.
+For a start each task has a title and a status.
+The status can be "todo" or "done". (default is "todo")
+* A way to edit a task.
+(Primarily to change its title).
+* A way to mark an item as "done" or mark it as "todo".
+* A way to move items up and down in the list.
+* The application should automatically save the items in their most up-to-date state in a "database".
+The database can be a JSON file or and SQLite database or anything else you feel fit.

 ## Exercise: Tk Notepad